compdemocracy/polis/math/README.md

 * `clojure -M:run full` - run a full system (poller plus auxiliary task processing)
 * etc.

-If you are exporting data, you will need to run `docker-compose` here with the same `-f docker-compose.yml -f docker-compose.dev.yml` options as described above, so that the directory (volume) mounting in the dev configuration file will mirror the generated files over onto your local filesystem.
+If you are exporting data, you will need to run `docker compose` here with the same `-f docker-compose.yml -f docker-compose.dev.yml` options as described above, so that the directory (volume) mounting in the dev configuration file will mirror the generated files over onto your local filesystem.

 ## Tests